 My Ultimate Christmas Organising Checklist

 Finally, it is the last week of the Ultimate Christmas Organising Checklist.
-Hopefully by the end of this week,with 2 days to go to Christmas you will be cool, calm and collected and ready to have a great Christmas.
-If you haven’t been keeping track I have lots of helpful hints in in my Getting Festive with an Organised Christmas post.
-Or you can Now see my whole guide and downloaded it HERE This post may contain Affiliate links.
+Hopefully by the end of this week, with a couple of days to go to Christmas, you will be cool, calm and collected and ready to have a great Christmas.
+If you haven’t been keeping track I have lots of helpful hints in Our Christmas countdown posts

-1. Hopefully all those presents you ordered online are arriving, if not try and chase down on Monday.
-You should be able to tell what hasn’t arrived if you have been writing things in you Gift List.
-Contact the sellers and see where they are by Monday lastest.
+1. Hopefully, all those presents you ordered online are arriving, if not try and chase down on Monday.
+You should be able to tell what hasn’t arrived if you have been writing things on your Gift List.
+Contact the sellers and see where they are on Monday latest.

-To put you mind at rest, places like Amazon allow you to track your gifts which is such a handy feature.
+To put your mind at rest, places like Amazon allow you to track your gifts which is such a handy feature.